J. Ryan Garber: Education

 Garber began musical studies on the piano at age four.
 He subsequently became proficient on the bassoon and organ as well.
 His undergraduate and master's degrees are from James Madison University (Harrisonburg, VA).
 At JMU he studied composition from John S. Hilliard, a former student of Karel Husa and Donald Erb.
 His Doctor of Music degree is from Florida State University where his primary teacher was the eminent Czech-American composer, Ladislav Kubik.
 Other notable composers that worked (on a limited basis) with Garber on his music include: Donald Erb, Libby Larsen, Nancy Van de Vate, and Ellen Taaffe Zwilich.

 Composing career

-Garber has composed numerous works for almost every genre, the most notable exceptions being opera.
+Garber has composed numerous works for almost every genre, the most notable exception being opera.
 His music has been performed in many parts of the US as well as in Europe.
 For his compositions, he has been recognized and/or awarded from five national organizations.

 He was named the "Tennessee Composer of the Year" by the Tennessee Music Teachers Association in 2002.